 - Promotional Incentives: these can come in many forms: lower or no lot premium, free basement finishes, floor upgrades, or other incentives.
 The sales staff will usually freely provide this information to you.

-A home that was constructed by the builder before they have a buyer.
-This is a great option for buyers who want new construction but don’t have time for a dirt start.
+A home that was constructed by the builder before they have a buyer, generally this is a great option for buyers who want new construction but don’t have time for a dirt start.
 Builders have become very careful how many spec homes they have in inventory after the 2008 housing crisis.

 Contracting with the builder to build a new home for you from beginning to end.
 A dirt start will test your patience because it can seem to take forever to see any kind of progress.
 Plans usually have to be drawn up and go through permission processes with the city.
 If you are in a brand-new filing, you will have to wait for certain infrastructure like roads, sidewalks, water and sewer lines to be established before your home construction can begin.
 Just a few items that have to happen before the pre-foundation dig can begin:

 - Infrastructure established